vuledang/java-aio/README.md

 ## Backend

 The backend code lives in the `backend/` directory.
-It is built with Maven.
+It is built with Maven and requires **Java 17**.

 ### Build and run locally